 A condition of any licence is that you must submit a licence return to us.

-You should submit your return information using our licence return form for works affecting beavers.
-Email us your completed form or required information stated in the conditions of your licence, giving your name and licence number in the subject line.
+You should submit your return information using our licence return form - beavers for works affecting beavers.
+Email us your completed form, giving your name and licence number in the subject line.